Pope Francis heads to Hungary, where he will encounter his political opposite

 Francis, in that interview, purported not to know whether he will meet with Orban.
 But the Vatican says he will.
 The encounter will be short.

 The pope is visiting Hungary for the concluding Mass of a week-long major Catholic conference, the International Eucharistic Congress.
-Before the Mass, there will be a brief meeting — a private one — with Orban, as well as Hungarian President János Áder.
-Even when such meetings are held privately, the Vatican often provides a brief summary, and Francis figures to be asked about it later.
+Before the Mass, he will have a brief meeting — a private one — with Orban and Hungarian President Janos Ader.
+Even when such meetings are held privately, the Vatican often provides a brief summary, and Francis is likely to be asked about it later.

 In July, the Vatican’s de facto foreign minister, Archbishop Paul Gallagher, said in a radio interview that the pope’s short visit was “not any judgment on a government or authorities in Hungary.”

-Stefano Bottoni, an Italian-Hungarian historian, said there has also been some relief within Orban’s government, because the greater embarrassment would have been for Francis not to come at all.
+Stefano Bottoni, an Italian Hungarian historian, said there has also been some relief within Orban’s government, because the greater embarrassment would have been for Francis not to come at all.

-Bottoni said that Orban, though in rhetorical conflict with the pope, is also “constantly gauging public opinion through focus groups,” and knows he needs votes from all manner of Catholics in next year’s elections.
-(Hungary is roughly 60 percent Catholic.
-But, according to the Pew Research Center, in 2018 only 16 percent of Hungarians said they prayed daily.)
+Bottoni said that Orban, though in rhetorical conflict with the pope, is also “constantly gauging public opinion through focus groups” and knows he needs votes from a spectrum of Catholics in next year’s elections.
+(Hungary is roughly 60 percent Catholic, but, according to the Pew Research Center, in 2018 only 16 percent of Hungarians said they prayed daily.)

 Bottoni compared Francis’s trip to one that German Chancellor Angela Merkel took to Hungary in 2019 to commemorate the end of the Iron Curtain.

-“She gave a perfunctory speech … and then went away,” Bottoni said.
-“For Orban that was enough.
+“She gave a perfunctory speech . . . and then went away,” Bottoni said.
+“For Orban, that was enough.
 Ever since then, before elections, they will show this clip.
 Pope Francis will serve that purpose, too.”

-Francis, during his pontificate, has visited countries with all manner of governments, and at times he has proven diplomatically cautious.
+Francis, during his pontificate, has visited countries with all sorts of governments, and at times he has proved diplomatically cautious.
 In Myanmar, in 2017, Francis avoided an explicit reference to the oppressed Rohingya Muslim minority until he had moved on to his next stop, Bangladesh.
-Local bishops had advised the pope to avoid inflaming tensions and potentially endangering a small Christian majority.
+Local bishops had advised the pope to avoid inflaming tensions and potentially endangering a small Christian minority.

 Francis has also met with other political opposites.
-When hosting President Trump at the Vatican four years ago, the meeting was “cordial,” the Vatican said — but the pope got his point across in the form of a gift, handing Trump a signed copy of “Laudato Si,” a document that emphasizes the dangers of climate change and environmental protection.
+When he hosted President Donald Trump at the Vatican four years ago, the meeting was “cordial,” the Vatican said — but the pope got his point across in the form of a gift, handing Trump a signed copy of “Laudato Si,” a document that emphasizes environmental protection and the dangers of climate change.

 On this trip, much of the focus will be on how the pope treats the issue of migration, given the recent Taliban takeover of Afghanistan and fears of an upswing in refugees.